Turning an academic homepage into a student recruitment portal

 Inconsistent application of U of T guidelines compared to other FASE departments.

-The design process began with a design audit and competitive research to identify gaps and best practices.
-This informed wireframes and mockups creation.
+This meant starting with a comprehensive design audit and competitive research to pinpoint gaps and identify best practices.

 Core Design Deliverables & Activities